JorgeBS94/Practical_ML_project/Project.md

 ![](Project_files/figure-html/unnamed-chunk-18-1.png)<!-- -->

 Given this plot, I have fitted a model with the 20, 25, 30 and 40 most important predictors.
-The results show that with 30 out of 52 predictors we are still able to get an accuracy of 0.994, which is quite good.
+The results show that with 30 out of 52 predictors we are still able to get an accuracy of 0.994 and OBB of 0.47%, which is quite good.
 This way we avoid including the last 22 predictors initially employed and we reduce the complexity of the model.